Real-World Agent Project: MySQL & Streaming

 Series Wrap-Up

-Across this series you went from a first Gemini call to a deployed, read-only database agent:
+Across this series, we went from a first Gemini call to a deployed, read-only database agent:

 1. Set up Gemini 3, LangChain & LangSmith.